Department of Justice is now the Department of Communities and Justice. Find out more >

 You may also be entitled to a pro-rata entitlement after five years, if you are dismissed by the employer for any reason other than serious and wilful misconduct, or if you die.

-For more information, see Frequently asked questions on the
+For more information, see Long Service Leave Entitlement NSW on the Industrial Relations website.

 If you have left your job and you are not sure if you should be paid for unused long service leave, you should get